ibexa/documentation-developer/docs/guide/images.md

 !!! caution "Code injection in image EXIF"

-    EXIF metadata of an image may contain e.g. HTML, JavaScript, or PHP code. [[= product_name_oss =]] is itself does not parse EXIF metadata, but third-party bundles need to be secured against this eventuality.
+    EXIF metadata of an image may contain e.g. HTML, JavaScript, or PHP code. [[= product_name =]] is itself does not parse EXIF metadata, but third-party bundles need to be secured against this eventuality.
 Images should be treated like any other user-submitted data - make sure the metadata is properly escaped before use.

 ### Resolving image URLs